32 Meal Planning Tips That Will Make Your Life Easier

 Create a Kitchen Drive-Thru

 Use a bin with three compartments so people can grab breakfast or lunch for on-the-go eating.
-Stash, say, breakfast bars in the first compartment.
+Stash, say, energy bars in the first compartment.
 Store microwave soups, individual bags of nuts and dried fruits, and other lunch foods in the second.
 Keep utensils and napkins in the third.

 Empower the Kiddos